Long Island Railroad added 1.6 million passengers in 2013, while bus ridership declined in BOTH Nassau and Suffolk.

 Increased transit ridership helps reduce traffic congestion by taking motor vehicles off the road.
 An efficient transit system can provide quicker access to jobs, reduce air pollution and help to improve the overall livability of our communities.

 How are we doing?

-The LIRR’s ridership grew in spite of the interruptions and damage caused by Hurricane Sandy, although ridership is still well below its 2008 peak of 88.5 million passengers.
-Metro North maintained its spot as the busiest commuter railroad in the nation, serving almost 83 million passengers, only about 600,000 less than its pre-recession high.
-Across the river in New Jersey, NJT saw its growth slow from its 2010-2011 pace of 8% and was unable to pass the LIRR for the title of the region’s second busiest commuter railroad.
+The LIRR’s ridership grew with our recovering economy, although ridership is still well below its 2008 peak of 88.5 million passengers.
+Metro North maintained its spot as the busiest commuter railroad in the nation, serving just under 84 million passengers, surpassing their pre-recession high of just over 83 million.
+Across the river in New Jersey, NJT saw a 3% growth between 2012-2013, the most growth of any of the railroads in the region, but was unable to pass the LIRR for the title of the region’s second busiest commuter railroad.
 NJT was especially hit hard by Sandy, whose floodwaters damaged hundreds of rail cars which were left in low lying yards during the storm by the agency.